 Your customers are desperate for stories

 We at CMI have spoken with many marketers who still believe it’s almost impossible to rise above the “content clutter.”
 To be honest, this has always been the case.
-But we have come to understand that epic brand storytelling will always rise to the top, as customers covet truly unique insights.
+But we have come to understand that epic corporate storytelling will always rise to the top, as customers covet truly unique insights.
 Thankfully, helpful and informative content is now considered the rule, rather than the exception.

 Do you want social media and other new media to work for you?
 Give your customers the necessary assets, and enable them to engage with your stories in innovative ways — ways that may even astonish your management team.
 The audiences are out there, just waiting for you to provide them with these opportunities.

 I get frustrated when I find marketers that belittle their content marketing to such a degree that they only create it in 140-character strings.
 As Spacey details, some of the best stories in the world take time to play out.
 They simply cannot be told in one blog post, or one video, or one tweet.
 Would House of Cards have been nearly as engaging if it had been whittled down to a story that could be told in a single episode?